Our Platform Agreement

 This platform agreement shall commence on the Platform Agreement Commencement Date and shall continue, unless terminated earlier in accordance with the Termination clause.

-5.1 The restrictions on liability in this clause apply to every liability arising under or in connection with this platform agreement, including but not limited to liability in contract, tort (including negligence), misrepresentation, restitution or otherwise.
+6.1 The restrictions on liability in this clause apply to every liability arising under or in connection with this agreement, including, but not limited to, liability in contract, tort (including negligence), misrepresentation, restitution or otherwise.

-5.2 Nothing in this platform agreement shall limit or exclude the Suppliers’ or the Client’s liability for:
+6.2 Nothing in this agreement shall limit or exclude the Suppliers’ or the Client’s liability for:

 - a) death or personal injury caused by its negligence, or the negligence of its employees, agents or subcontractors;